 Emergency Services

-The City will work to provide proper response and preparedness to natural and human-caused disasters by collaborating with other jurisdictions and by abiding by the City’s Emergency Plan.
+The City will work to provide proper response and preparedness to natural and human-caused disasters by collaborating with other jurisdictions and by abiding by the City’s Emergency Plan both before and after emergencies.
 The City will continue public educations regarding emergency preparedness to protect its citizens in case of local, regional, and national threats and emergencies.
+The City will develop and maintain these services with attention to vulnerable populations and adapt services to different areas and populations.

 Goal 6-10 Strive to maintain the highest level of emergency preparedness for natural and human-caused disasters and threats.